hchenqi/DynamicEditor/README.md

 - Given sub-items t1, t2, ..., tn with type T1, T2, ..., Tn respectively, an item with tuple type T { T1, T2, ..., Tn } can be constructed by putting the sub-items together.

-  > t1: T1, t2: T2, ..., tn: Tn --> { t1: T1, t2: T2, ..., tn: Tn }: T
+  > t1: T1, t2: T2, ..., tn: Tn --> { t1: T1, t2: T2, ..., tn: Tn }: T { T1, T2, ..., Tn }

+- Given an item t with type T and the reference of its interpreter function rF in the interpreter registry, an item with any type can be constructed by attaching the reference to the original item.

+  > t: T --> { rF, t: T }: T'

-- Given an item with tuple type T { T1, T2, ..., Tn } and the references of interpreter functions { rF1, rF2, ..., rFn } for each of the sub-item in the type registry, an item with arbitrary tuple type T' can be constructed by attaching the reference list to the original item.
+- Given an item with tuple type T { T1, T2, ..., Tn } and the references of interpreter functions { rF1, rF2, ..., rFn } for each of the sub-item in the interpreter registry, an item with arbitrary tuple type T' can be constructed by attaching the reference list to the original item.

   > { t1: T1, t2: T2, ..., tn: Tn }: T --> { { n, rF1, rF2, ..., rFn }, { t1: T1, t2: T2, ..., tn: Tn }: T }: T'

-- Given an item t with type T and the reference of its interpreter function rF in the type registry, an item with any type can be constructed by attaching the reference to the original item.

-  > t: T --> { rF, t: T }: T'
+  By attaching the references of interpreter functions to each of the sub-item of the tuple, we can also get an item with dynamic length array type of any type.

+  > { { n, rF1, rF2, ..., rFn }, { t1: T1, t2: T2, ..., tn: Tn } } => { n, { rF1, t1: T1 }, { rF2, t2: T2 }, ..., { rFn, tn: Tn } }

-- Given an item with union type T of sub-types < T1, T2, ..., Tn > and the references of interpreter functions { rF1, rF2, ..., rFn } for each of the sub-type in the type registry, an item with arbitrary union type T' can be constructed by attaching the reference list to the original item.
+- Given an item with union type T of sub-types < T1, T2, ..., Tn > and the references of interpreter functions { rF1, rF2, ..., rFn } for each of the sub-type in the interpreter registry, an item with arbitrary union type T' can be constructed by attaching the reference list to the original item.

   > { i, ti: Ti }: T < T1, T2, ..., Tn > --> { { n, rF1, rF2, ..., rFn }, { i, ti: Ti }: T }: T'

-  One might notice that this could possibly be simplified to an item with any type by just keeping the ith interpreter function reference:
+  This could possibly be simplified to an item with any type by just keeping the ith interpreter function reference:

-  > { { n, rF1, rF2, ..., rFn }, { i, ti: Ti } }: T => { rFi, ti: Ti }: T'
+  > { { n, rF1, rF2, ..., rFn }, { i, ti: Ti } } => { rFi, ti: Ti }

+### Construction Guide / Descriptor Registry

+The construction guide stored in each item with the same type could be shared and stored in one copy.
+This way, a constructed interpreter function is represented as construction guide to a certain constructor function, which allows it to be identified and reused.

+These construction guides can be called descriptors and dynamically added in a `descriptor registry`, each unique and with a unique reference.

+Like an item with any type storing the reference to the interpreter function for its payload data, an item with descriptor type stores the reference to the descriptor that guides the construction of the interpreter function for its payload data.

+For example:

+- The descriptor of tuple interpreter function for an item with tuple type of sub-types { T1, T2, ..., Tk } can be added as { rFC, { k, rF1, rF2, ..., rFk } } with reference rDn+1 in the descriptor registry DR with existing descriptors { rD1 ~ D1, rD2 ~ D2, ..., rDn ~ Dn }, where rFC is the reference to the tuple constructor function FC.
+The item is attached with the single reference to the descriptor instead of the list of references to interpreter functions of its sub-items.

+  > { { k, rF1, rF2, ..., rFk }, { t1: T1, t2: T2, ..., tk: Tk } }: T, FC(T) { R } => { rDn+1, { t1: T1, t2: T2, ..., tk: Tk } }: T', F'(T') { R, DR ∪ { rDn+1 ~ { rFC, { k, rF1, rF2, ..., rFk } } } }

+- Similarly, an item with union type can be attached with the reference to a descriptor.
+It can no longer be simplified by just keeping the ith interpreter function reference but multiple items with the same union type can refer to the same descriptor.

+  > { { k, rF1, rF2, ..., rFk }, { i, ti: Ti } }: T, FC(T) { R } => { rDn+1, { i, ti: Ti } }: T', F'(T') { R, DR ∪ { rDn+1 ~ { rFC, { k, rF1, rF2, ..., rFk } } } }

+A descriptor can contain references to interpreter functions or other descriptors.
+This makes it possible to have circular references for descriptors.

 ## Components